Retire in Brazil

 Brazil is the fifth largest country in the world, and it has a diverse culture and history to match.
 It’s famous for its stunning beaches, its cultured influences of Europe, Africa, and Asia, and for its affordability for retirees.
-Those who seek to retire abroad in Brazil can do so under the pension visa and will find a life of beachfront relaxation, adventure, and excitement waiting for them.
+Those who seeking to retire abroad in Brazil, you can do so under the pension visa and will find a life of beachfront relaxation, adventure, and excitement waiting for you.

 To qualify for Brazil’s retirement visa, you and/or your spouse must be at least 60 years of age.
 This number is subject to change, so please double-check with your local Brazilian embassy or consulate.